ci-group/revolve2/examples/simple_ea_xor_database/README.md

 You learn:
 - How to save intermediate and final results to a database using the SQLAlchemy ORM.
+- How to read and plot the results.

 Beforehand you should have:
 - A basic understanding of relational databases.
 - An understanding of dataclasses is beneficial.
+- Basic knowledge of the Pandas library.

 Introduction:
 In the previous example, all results were written to the console.